11 months ago

 Ah I’m crying.
 We are not strong enough.
 This is really brave.

 I’m not personally triggered by being called strong, but I did get a bit emotional when you mentioned how powerful it would be if the conversation shifted to love rather than strength.
 Even though it’s well intentioned, “You’re so strong” or “I don’t know how you do it” can feel a bit lonely, almost like someone telling you they can’t relate at the exact time you’re longing to feel seen and supported.
-Instead of telling me how strong I am for being forced to walk this path, let me know you’re here and willing to walk beside me.
+Let me know you’re here and willing to walk beside me.

 They wouldn’t be so quick to call us brave if they saw us crying in the closet, but that’s not what people want to hear about.